TestCentricity/testcentricity_mobile/README.md

 Sauce Labs servers:
 - [Mobile App Storage](https://docs.saucelabs.com/mobile-apps/app-storage/)

-The TestCentricity Mobile gem does not currently support automatic upload of app files to Sauce Labs servers.
+The TestCentricity For Mobile gem does not currently support automatic upload of app files to Sauce Labs servers.
 Uploading will have to be performed manually or via your CI workflow.
 If you have not specified a custom test ID for your apps, your tests will most likely fail as a new `app_url` will be generated, and you will have to update your test configuration data to use the new `app_url`.
 If you have specified a custom test ID for your apps, your tests should be able to run without